 A novelist, playwright and screenwriter.
 Born in Poznań in 1938.
-Głowacki has been living between Warsaw and New York from the 1990s until he passed away in August 2017.
+Głowacki lived between Warsaw and New York from the 1990s until he passed away in August 2017.

 He launched his career as an author with superb short stories in which he described, with great insight, the cultural and social phenomena of the 1960s and ‘70s.
 With a winning irony, Głowacki laughs at the materialism and lower middle-class prejudices and snobbism in Warsaw at that time.
 The short-story collections The Nonsense, Spinner (1968) and The New La-ba-da Dance (1970) made the young writer extremely popular.
 His fame as a scoffer and lampooner was also based on the regular publication of satirical articles, which were, on the whole, devoted to social phenomena.

 In the late 1960s and early 1970s, Janusz Głowacki took part in several much-talked-about films as an actor and screenwriter.
 These included co-writing the screenplay for Marek Piwowski’s Psychodrama (1969) and The Cruise (1970), and writing the screenplay for Andrzej Wajda’s Hunting Flies (1970), and Janusz Morgenstern’s This Love Must Be Killed (1972).
 In 1999, Głowacki’s screenplay, Hairdo, won the Tony Cox Screenwriting Award in the Nantucket Film Festival Screenplay Competition.